 The program, defined in Iowa Administrative Code, is administered by the Center for Rural Revitalization, a division of the Iowa Economic Development Authority, in consultation with the Governor’s Empower Rural Iowa Initiative Task Forces and the Iowa State University Extension & Outreach.

 Eligible Use of Funding

 The Rural Housing Assessment Grant Program provides funding for housing assessment data collection and the Iowa State University Extension & Outreach Rural Housing Assessment Readiness Workshop.
 Funds may be used to fulfill that process at the discretion of the grant recipient but must contribute to the completion of the housing assessment report, workshop, or implementation of the workshop outcomes within the contract period.

-Local city governments or federally recognized tribal governments physically located in Iowa are eligible to apply.
+Local city and county governments, or federally recognized tribal governments physically located in Iowa are eligible.
 The government must exist in and benefit a community in Iowa with a population of 20,000 or fewer and not contiguous to a city with a population of 40,000 or greater.
-Any eligible applicant may submit an application that includes one or more partners and may apply on behalf of an entire county assessment if the county is one of the 88 least populous counties in Iowa.
+County-wide projects must be one of the 88 least-populous counties in Iowa.

 Eligible Project Requirement

 Requirements for Rural Housing Assessment Interpretation & Implementation grant awards include, but are not limited to the following:

 - Applicants must demonstrate the capacity for grants administration.